ali-khurshid/stroke-risk-predictive-analysis/README.md

 - `residence_type`
 ------

-## The rationale to map the business requirements to the Data Visualisations
+## The rationale to map the business requirements to the data visualisations

 - **Distributions** help identify patterns and potential outliers.
 - **Hypothesis testing tables** highlight which features are significantly associated with stroke.